Tieqiong/readme/README.rst

 Support and Contribute
 ----------------------

-`diffpy user group <https://groups.google.com/g/diffpy-users>`_ is the discussion forum for general questions and discussions about the use of diffpy.utils.
-You can join the diffpy-users community by joining the Google group.
-The diffpy project welcomes your expertise and enthusiasm!
+`Diffpy user group <https://groups.google.com/g/diffpy-users>`_ is the discussion forum for general questions and discussions about the use of diffpy.utils.
+You can join the diffpy.utils users community by joining the Google group.
+The diffpy.utils project welcomes your expertise and enthusiasm!

 If you see a bug or want to request a feature, please `report it as an issue <https://github.com/diffpy/diffpy.utils/issues>`_ and/or `submit a fix as a PR <https://github.com/diffpy/diffpy.utils/pulls>`_.
-You can also post it to the `diffpy-dev user group <https://groups.google.com/g/diffpy-dev>`_.
+You can also post it to the `Diffpy user group <https://groups.google.com/g/diffpy-users>`_.

 Feel free to fork the project and contribute.
 To install diffpy.utils in a development mode, with its sources being directly used by Python